Abstaina44/axk-health_/README.md

-# AXK Health Web App
+# ALX Health Web App

 AXK Health is a blockchain-powered health insurance platform that tokenizes user premiums, offering growth on their insurance investments while rewarding users for staying healthy.
 This repository is for the **AXK Health Web App**, which provides a clean interface for managing health plans, tokens, claims, and beneficiaries.